Jang-Woo-AnnaSoft/execution-boundaries/README.md

 - ❌ Past: Was the execution correct?
 - ✅ Present: Should the execution have happened at all?

+### What This Actually Means

+This is not just an IoT problem.

+This applies to any system that can act in the physical world:
+• AI Agents
+• Robotics
+• Smart Home
+• Autonomous Systems

+ **Any system that can take action must be able to decide whether that action should be allowed.**

 ---

 ## 5. Who This Is For